 - In a wok or large skillet, heat cooking oil over medium-high heat.
 Add chicken and let cook for a moment without stirring until browned on the bottom, 3 to 5 minutes.

-- Give the chicken a stir and pour in about 3 Tbsp of sauce (it doesn’t have to be super precise, so you can just estimate it by tipping in about a quarter of the sauce).
+- Give the chicken a stir and pour in about 3 tablespoon of sauce (it doesn’t have to be super precise, so you can just estimate it by tipping in about a quarter of the sauce).
 Cook chicken in sauce, stirring frequently until chicken is well coated and looks sticky with sauce.

 - Pour in the remaining sauce and bring to a simmer.
 Simmer until the sauce reduces slightly and chicken is cooked, 4 to 5 minutes more.